dstmar/WiringPi-PWM-Fan-Control/README.md

 # WiringPi-PWM-Fan-Control
 Use WiringPi C library to control a 4-pin PWM fan on Raspberry Pi

+After attempting software PWM using python, I quickly realized that it runs the CPU at around 20%.
+Using C, and the hardware PWM provided on the Pi drops that to virtually 0% CPU usage.

 Depends on WiringPi - to install on Pi4B, I needed to install v2.52 as v2.50 on the apt repos wasn't compatible :<br/>
 wget https://project-downloads.drogon.net/wiringpi-latest.deb<br/>
 sudo dpkg -i wiringpi-latest.deb